BlueM/PHP-JavaScript-Serializer/Readme.md

 Overview
 ========

-This library provides a simple, dependency-free serialization of PHP variables to strings which can be interpreted as JavaScript variables.
+This library provides a simple, dependency-free serialization of a PHP variable value / datastructure to strings which can be interpreted as a JavaScript value.

 The most typical use case will be the automated generation of JavaScript code in cases where the amount of data is notably and therefore serializing to JSON would suffer from the deserialization penalty and/or the larger size of JSON data.